lazywithclass/learning/to-study/obsidian-vault/Relational algebra.md

 because the $boardgame$ having id 4 has different categories, so we would not show the line where it has $name$ 4, but we would show the like where it has $name$ $Ancient$, which is wrong because this boardgame also is a $Wargame$.

-<span class="b">To verify a negative condition we have to verify all data together, which we can't</span>, because of the [[Relational algebra#Fundamental principle]].
+<span class="b">To verify a negative condition we have to verify all data together, which we can't</span>, because of the [Relational algebra#Fundamental principle](Relational%20algebra#Fundamental%20principle.md).

 <aside>Solution when working with negation</aside>
 Always obtain those records that fall in the category, and then subtract these from all records: